BSL-Kyutech/VEABWiringBoard/README.md

 # VEABWiringBoard
-Board (60mm x 185mm) for wiring Festo's VEAB valves to VEABControlShield
+A board (60mm x 185mm) for wiring Festo's VEAB valves to VEABControlShield